Git Cheatsheet(s)

 Situation: You just made a git commit but you committed too much by accident.

-Note: If you just messed up the commit message or need to add changes use git commit --amend
+Note: If you just messed up the commit message or need to add changes use git commit --amend.

-git reset
+git reset HEAD^1

-resets git to the parent commit of the last commit.
+The HEAD^1 resets git to the parent commit of the last commit.
 Effectively acting as if the last commit never happened.
 (You can still recover it using the revlog)

-will only change your git history, not the files you have currently checked out so when using it as described above you won't loose any changes.
+git reset will only change your git history, not the files you have currently checked out so when using it as described above you won't loose any changes.

-is intended to throw changes away and it is possible to loose uncommitted data when using it with the --hard
+Warning: git reset --hard is intended to throw changes away and it is possible to loose uncommitted data when using it with the --hard flag enabled.

 Restore File from last Commit